ava-labs/avalanchego/DEVNETS.md

 That is, `apply` creates AWS resources, whereas `delete` destroys after testing is done.

-Spinning up a 100-node network takes about 20 minutes, from start to finish.
+Spinning up a 100-node network takes about 20 minutes from start to finish.

 ### Step 6: Simulate Network Upgrades